 Air and Water: Air is vital for the survival of micro- organisms and without theses, there would be a shortage of humus.Plants cannot survive without water present in the soil .Mineral particles are soluble in water and the roots of plants can only absorb the nutrients of them after they have been dissolved.

 In nutrient management, a proper balance between soil water and soil air is critical since both water and air are required by most processes that release nutrients into the soil.
 Soil water is particularly important in nutrient management.
 In addition to sustaining all life on Earth, soil water provides a pool of dissolved nutrients that are readily available for plant uptake.
 Therefore, it is important to maintain proper levels of soil moisture.

 Soil water is important for three special reasons:

-- The presence of water is essential for the all life on Earth, including the lives of plants and organisms in the soil.
+- The presence of water is essential for all life on Earth, including the lives of plants and organisms in the soil.

-- Water is a necessary for the weathering of soil.
+- Water is a necessity for the weathering of soil.
 Areas with high rainfall typically have highly weathered soils.
 Since soils vary in their degree of weathering, it is expected that soils have been affected by different amounts of water.

 - Soil water is the medium from which all plant nutrients are assimilated by plants.
 Soil water, sometimes referred to as the soil solution, contains dissolved organic and inorganic substances and transports dissolved nutrients, such as nitrogen, phosphorus, potassium, and calcium, to the plant roots for absorption.